ieee-vgtc/ieeevis.org/content/info/open-practices/open-practices-faq.md

 3. Identifiable—For citations and references to be useful, papers must have a globally unique and persistent identifier (e.g., a DOI).
 Content posted to the repository must also be immutable and timestamped.
 Multiple versions of a paper are acceptable, as long as previous versions and timestamps are retained.

 4. Reliable—Research should represent a permanent advancement of knowledge and understanding, so it is important that posted papers are available for perpetuity.
-The archive must therefore have an explicitly stated plan for long-term reliability ([example](https://help.osf.io/hc/en-us/articles/360019737894-FAQs#what-if-you-run-out-of-funding-what-happens-to-my-data)), or it must deposit all papers in a dedicated “dark archive” such as [Portico](https://www.portico.org/) or [Clockss](https://clockss.org/).
+The archive must therefore have an explicitly stated plan for long-term reliability ([example](https://help.osf.io/hc/en-us/articles/360019737894-FAQs#what-if-you-run-out-of-funding-what-happens-to-my-data)), or it must deposit all papers in a dedicated "dark archive" such as [Portico](https://www.portico.org/) or [Clockss](https://clockss.org/).

 A repository that meets the criteria for long-term reliability and is inline with IEEE policy is [arXiv.org](http://arxiv.org) ([instructions](open-practices-arxiv)).
 If you would like to use another repository such as an institutional repository, please email an explanation of how it meets the criteria to open_practices@ieeevis.org.
 A personal website, lab website, or any site that is not immutable and has no explicit plans for long-term availability (e.g. GitHub) does not meet the criteria.

 ## Sharing the preprint with VIS in the Author Submission Portal

 After your paper is accepted and during the final stages of the publication process, the Author Submission Portal from IEEE will have a textbox that will ask you for the URL that points to the preprint version of your article in the open access repository if you have shared it.
 This textbox will be within a form that you will access under the "Presenter and Preprint Submission" section.
-The paper you are sharing should be the final “author version”.
+The paper you are sharing should be the final "author version".
 If you have any issues or questions, please contact the open practice chairs.
 If you cannot share the paper on an approved open access repository, please enter the reason instead of the URL.

 ## Is sharing the preprint compatible with IEEE's publication policy?